ragavanayyadurai/DAA_Module_20/EX 2B BACKTRACKING - NQUEEN PROBLEM.md

 ## Algorithm
-1. Initialize an N x N board with all zeros.
+1.Initialize an N x N board with all zeros.

 2.Try placing a queen in each column, one by one.